-The 2D View is where the calibration should be done and values should be manipulated.
+The 2D View is the main view used for calibrating the lens points.
 Clicking into a point selects the point in 2D View and 3D View.
 Dragging the point manipulates the value.
 Using the mouse wheel, the user can zoom in and out (and increase the accuracy of the manipulation).